DoTheEvo/XCPng-basics/README.md

 And that apparently is what makes me enthusiastic about stuff.

 * Tried to spin **win11 24H2** and it just worked without manually dealing with TPM.
-The VM creation did not feel overwhelming with 19 options and settings, which all feel like opportunities for a fuck up.
+The VM creation did not feel overwhelming with 19 options per tab, which all feel like opportunities for a fuck up.
   Once RDPed in, it felt fast and responsive, without anything weird happening and without being send to read 5 pages on how to tweak it to improve performance.